Khubaib-shah/Azzi-pizza-backend/README.md

 - Node.js and npm installed.
 - MongoDB running locally or a MongoDB Atlas account.
-- Stripe account for payment processing.
+- PayPal account for payment processing.

 ### Steps